 Having the energy and resilience to keep up

 I’m not entirely sure that I would have been able to bounce back from the long-term lack of sleep that comes with raising four small humans, had I not become a mother at 19.
 Nothing really prepares you for the sleep deprivation and physical demands of raising children until you become a mother.
 People will tell you that you’ll be tired, but it doesn’t hit home until you’re feeling it.

 Having my daughters young meant I was able to keep going and manage to keep up with them, something I’m sure I would have struggled with as the years went by.

 Without a doubt, one of the best things about having children at a younger age is being able to see the bonds your children form, not only with their grandparents but also their great-grandparents.
 I remember growing up and having to talk to my Opa who was about 80 years old and needed assistance moving around.
 The relationship I had with him is worlds apart compared to the relationship my girls have with their extended grandparent circle.

 I feel so very fortunate that my daughters have been able to experience relationships like this that have played a vital role in their childhood and directly contributed to their identities as individuals, shaping and guiding them over the years.

 I’ve just turned 31 this year, and I was finished making babies four years ago.
-My eldest daughter begins high school next year and toilet-learning, sleepless nights and breastfeeding are days long past.
+My eldest daughter begins high school next year and the toilet-learning, sleepless nights and breastfeeding days are long past.
 I’m so excited to see what the coming years bring to our family, and to me as a woman in my own right.